’13 Reasons Why’ Cast Opens Up About Using Therapy Dogs On Set

 But there were other ways the cast coped with the stress of the show, and some particularly innovative techniques, including using therapy dogs to help keep them calm and grounded during some of the hardest material.

-Dylan Minnette, who plays the male lead Clay Jensen, said that there was one scene that was so difficult for the cast that the crew provided dogs on set to help them decompress during the tough material.
+Dylan Minnette, who plays the male lead, Clay Jensen, said that there was one scene that was so difficult for the cast that the crew provided dogs on set to help them decompress during the tough material.

 “I know there was one scene, I wasn’t around, but they had therapy dogs on set.
 There was a puppy per hour.
 They really tried to help out.
 The puppies helped.
 She had the brunt of the emotional stuff.
 I mean, we all have very emotional parts, but this is about her character,” he said.

 Therapy dogs are used in a variety of situations to help people cope with tough times.
 Some colleges use them for less serious events like helping students de-stress before an exam period.
 Other times, therapy dogs can be used to comfort kids after a school tragedy.
-Man’s best friend is also on hand to help children learn to read by helping them gain the confidence to read aloud to them and is often taken to homes for the elderly to help destress or aid in Alzheimer’s patients therapy by helping them talk about some of their best memories with dogs.
+Man’s best friend is also on hand to help children learn to read by helping them gain the confidence to read aloud to them, and dogs are often taken to homes for the elderly to help destress or aid in Alzheimer’s patients therapy by helping them talk about some of their best memories with dogs.

 Katherine Langford talked to PopSugar about some of the more intense scenes they had to deal with on the set, and how the cast handled it.